-A child with SEN support or with an Education Health and Care Plan will have an Individual Learning Profile, children requiring targeted academic support will have an Individual Learning Plan (ILP).
-The Individual Learning Profile includes the child's likes and interests, what makes them happy and how they would like to be supported.
-This is completed in the autumn term by the class teacher, the pupil and parents.
+A child with SEN support or with an Education Health and Care Plan will have a One Page Profile, children requiring targeted academic support will also have an Individual Learning Plan (ILP).
+The One Page Profile includes the child's likes and interests, what makes them happy and how they would like to be supported.
+Where a child requires further targeted support an Individual Learning plan is completed in the autumn term by the class teacher, the pupil and parents.
 The ILP outlines the outcomes we want to achieve in the term, what approaches will be used and what provision will be available to ensure these are achieved.
 This section is reviewed termly.
 ILPs are developed by the class teacher, in consultation with the Inclusion Manager and parents.
 They are reviewed at least once a term, although for some pupils this may be more frequent.
 Parents and the child will be invited to contribute to the review and consulted about any further action.